tundradawn/modelo-reactjs/README.md

 ##### `.gitattributes`
 - Forces all binary and text files to follow consistant line ending rules, as some team members work with Windows and others Mac.

-# Base Licence `AGPL-3.0-or-later`
+# License `MIT`
 Why did i choose this licence?
 For this specific line right here:
-> When a modified version is used to provide a service over a network, the complete source code of the modified version must be made available.
+> It's short and to the point.
+It lets people do almost anything they want with your project, like making and distributing closed source versions.

 _Found on [choosealicence.com](https://choosealicense.com/licenses/);_